-Employer identification number (EIN).
-To make sure businesses comply with federal tax laws, the IRS monitors tax filings and payments by using a numerical system to identify taxpayers.
+Employer Identification Number (EIN).
+To make sure that businesses comply with federal tax laws, the IRS monitors tax filings and payments by using a numerical system to identify taxpayers.
 A unique nine-digit EIN is assigned to all corporations, partnerships, and some sole proprietors.
 Businesses needing an EIN must apply for a number and use it throughout the life of the business on all tax returns, payments, and reports.

 Your business should have only one EIN.
-If you have more than one and are not sure which one to use, write to the IRS office where you file your returns (using the Without a payment address under Where Should You File, later) or call the IRS at 1-800-829-4933.
+If you have more than one and are not sure which one to use, write to the IRS office where you file your returns (using the Without a payment address under Where Should You File, later) or call the IRS at 1-800-829-4933 (toll free; for use by U.S. Virgin Islands only) or 267-941-1099 (toll call).

 If you do not have an EIN, you may apply for one online.
 Go to IRS.gov and click on the Apply for an EIN Online link under Tools.
-You may also apply for an EIN by calling 1-800-829-4933, or you can fax or mail Form SS-4 to the IRS.
-If you have not received your EIN by the due date of Form 941, write "Applied For" and the date you applied in this entry space.
+You may also apply for an EIN by calling 1-800-829-4933 (toll free; for use by U.S. Virgin Islands only) or 267-941-1099 (toll call), or you can fax or mail Form SS-4 to the IRS.
+If you have not received your EIN by the due date of Form 941-SS, write "Applied For" and the date you applied in this entry space.